torianne02/100-days-of-code/r2-log.md

 ### R2D57
 I helped my fiance complete his chrome extension.
 We got both tables working and looking like they should.
 I plan on going through and refactoring the code.

+### R2D58
+I found a social media app tutorial that I want to complete.
+It should take about 12 hours to complete.
+I spent an hour setting up my local environment to complete the project (adding extensions to VS code, etc.)